synle/sqlui-native/DEV.md

 ## Sample Databases
 Docker can be used to spin off these database engines.
-Refer to (this repo for the SQL dumps)[https://github.com/synle/sqlui-core].
+Refer to [this repo for the SQL dumps](https://github.com/synle/sqlui-core).

 ```
 # MySQL (https://hub.docker.com/_/mysql)